An exact Ramsey number of large bipartite graphs versus odd wheel: Paraphernalia: tracing an arc from the literature

 This implies that there exists at least one $(x,y)\in \Omega$ such that $X(x,y)> \frac{d^{2}}{|B|}-\frac{d}{|A|}$.
 This completes the proof. \end{proof}

+\begin{remark} The definition of the random variable $X_{u}:\Omega\rightarrow\mathbb{R}$, in the above proof, provides the formal justification for the term \emph{dependent random choice}.
+For each sample point $(x,y)\in\Omega$, $u$ is not chosen independently; rather, its selection strictly depends on the pair $(x,y)$. \end{remark}

-The Lemma~\ref{intersection lemma} can be further generalized to the case of a general graph $G$ and a subset $A\subset V(G)$.
+The Lemma~\ref{intersection lemma} can be further generalised to the case of a general graph $G$ and a subset $A\subset V(G)$.
 Although the proof idea is exactly similar.
-Consider $A\subset B= V(G)$ for some graph $G$ where each vertices $a\in A$ satisfies $|N_{G}(a)|\geq d$.
+We consider $A\subset B= V(G)$ for some graph $G$ where each vertices $a\in A$ satisfies $|N_{G}(a)|\geq d$.
 The duality formula also works here, i.e.,

 Applying Jensen's inequality along with the duality formula, we get the following corollary.